alinaitkin/TrackMaven.github.io/content/using-bower.md

 }
 ```

-Those three line do as followed:
+Those three line do the following:

 * **directory** - Changes the default directory in which Bower installs the libraries.
 * **json** - Tells Bowser where your init file is.
 This allows you to rename it something other than `bower.json`.
 * **interactive** - Makes Bower interactive, prompting whenever necessary.
 We turn this off since we use [Docker](http://www.docker.com/), and interactions break our install.
-This defaults to `null` which means `auto`, and is likely what you'd want to keep unless you run into issues like us.
+This defaults to `null` which means `auto`, and is likely what you'd want to keep unless you run into issues.

 The entire `.bowerrc` configuration options can be found [here](http://bower.io/docs/config/).
 There is a lot of configuration that can be done to Bower, so be sure to take a look.

 ## Benefits

 The benefits of Bower for TrackMaven were seen immediately.
-After setting up Bower we had a simple way to keep track of not only what third-party libraries we use for our application, but even what versions of that library.
+After setting up Bower we had a simple way to keep track of not only what third-party libraries we use for our application, but even what versions of those libraries.
 This has cut down the time it takes us to spin up our development environments and cut down on the bugs we see when using slightly different versions of third-party libraries.
 Bower also allowed us to easily integrate our third-party libraries into our build process which allowed us to concatenate and minify them all seamlessly.

 ### Searching